*Heritage High School Science - Mr. Kay

 Use http://www.randmcnally.com, http://www.mapquest.com, or http://www.du.edu/maps/chamberlain obs.html to plot or get a map.
 If you choose the public viewing night ($3),which are held on Tuesday or Thursday nights (they limit the number of people), so you will need to make an advanced reservation either by phone, 303-871-9052 or on-line at http://www.thedas.org/Calendar.html.
 If you make the on-line reservation you will need to receive a confirmation.
 Oct 1 thru March starting at 7 pm; April 1- Sept.
 20 starting at 8:30 pm.
 If you choose this option, make your reservations early.

-These are the dates for the Fall of 2007 for the open-house telescope viewing nights at Chamberlain Observatory.
+These are the dates for the Fall of 2011 for the open-house telescope viewing nights at Chamberlain Observatory.
 All of these programs start at dusk.
 When you arrive, be sure to first go into the observatory to get a ticket to tour the observatory's Clarke telescope.
 You will go inside and up into the telescope viewing area to the tour when they call your number range over the megaphone.
 Save the ticket, it will be attached to your written report.
-There will be numerous smaller telescopes on the lawn outside the observatory.
-Your assignment is to view the sky through each one.
-Dress warmly, it may get cold quickly after sunset.
-There are ONLY 4 dates, NO RAIN DATES, if there is any open sky at all you are better to attend and hope that it is a go instead of missing the opportunity.

-- September 22, 2007 (7pm, Colorado Astronomy Day)*
+- October 1, 2011 (7pm, Colorado Astronomy Day)*

-- November 17, 2007 (It may be cold, wear lots of clothes
+- November 5, 2011 (It may be cold, wear lots of clothes

 and warm shoes)

-- December 15, 2007 (It will be cold, wear lots of clothes
+- December 3, 2011 (It will be cold, wear lots of clothes

 and warm shoes)

 You are required to write a hand-written, two-page paper, which is DUE the following Monday immediately after your night at the observatory, be sure to include the date of the observation night.
 Be sure to include this type of information in your write-up, the names of the telescopes and their diameter you viewed the sky through, what object you viewed with each telescope, what it looked like, what you thought about it.
 Also include a brief history of the Clarke telescope, what you observed through it, and what you thought about what you saw .
 Staple the ticket to the top of your write-up and turn it in on Monday.
 Use the following outline below as a template for your evening observations.
 On the report, describe each telescope available for your use tonight.
-Be sure to stop by to see Mr. Kay and include the HHS telescope observations tonight.
+Reminder: Be sure to stop by to see Mr. Kay and include the HHS telescope observations tonight.

 Complete the following information and turn it in on Monday, staple your original notes to your answer sheet.